prys0000/adaptive_languages_archives/Cherokee/Cherokee_Readme.md

 #### Contextualization & Controlled AI Learning

-The AI model is trained using Named Entity Recognition (NER) and semantic contextualization to relate people, places, and policies appropriately.
+The closed model uses structural algorithms for entity detection (like Named Entity Recognition) and semantic contextualization to appropriately relate people, places, and policies.

 #### Disambiguation of Terms:
-- "Chief" in tribal governance ≠ "Chief" in fire or police departments
+- "Chief" in tribal governance, ≠ "Chief" in fire or police departments
 - "Indian Affairs" in federal policy ≠ "Indian Affairs" in tribal governance
 - "ᏣᎳᎩ" (Tsalagi) ≠ "Cherokee" (as used in colonial legal records)

 ### Human Oversight
-All metadata processing and AI training are subject to human review by Indigenous archivists, historians, and linguistic experts.
-The model is not an autonomous decision-maker—***it is a tool for structured assistance***, helping refine and streamline metadata consistency while ensuring Indigenous sovereignty over information representation.
+All metadata processing and AI training involve careful human review by archivists.
+The model operates as a tool—to help enhance and organize metadata consistency while respecting Indigenous sovereignty in how information is represented.

 ### Key Features & Next Steps
 - ***Expansion of Controlled Vocabulary:*** Continued tribal engagement to refine terminology and linguistic relationships.